Scholarships, Grants & Loans

 $57,500—Only $23,000 of this amount may be subsidized loans.

 *Dependent undergraduate students whose parents have been denied a Federal Parent Loan are eligible to borrow at the independent undergraduate level.
 Students in undergraduate certificate programs or who are in the final semester of their academic program may be eligible for reduced amounts due to required prorating.

 Federal aid is generally disbursed to student accounts approximately 2 weeks following the add/drop period each semester.
 First time borrowers are subject to a 30 day waiting period for federal loans.
 Any eligible credit balances are processed within 14 days.

 Students attending an approved study abroad program are eligible for the same federal aid they receive when studying at BSC.
 Although we do not offer Study Abroad specific assistance, we may be able to increase your loan eligibility for travel expenses.

 *Programs ineligible for institutional aid are RN-BSN, Medical Assisting Certificate, current Information Technology-evening division students and current Heath Studies-evening division student.

-International students are not eligible for institutional aid; except for student-athletes awarded the Esports scholarship.
+International students are not eligible for institutional aid; except for student-athletes awarded the Esports scholarship and CA positions.